tomasbennett/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Using JavaScript to create a Rock-Paper-Scissors console application in the browser
+Using JavaScript to create a Rock-Paper-Scissors web application in the browser